Donaim/miseq-workflow-pres/slides.md

 ---

-## How It Works (Condensed Rules)
+## How It Works (Condensed – Referenceless)

-Principles: Scale-Dependent Credibility | Length Prioritization | Ambiguity Omission

-Rules:
-1. Merge non-overlapping contigs (strip ambiguous ends)
-2. Merge overlapping contigs at concordance-optimal cut point (local alignment + sliding concordance)
-3. Split contigs at large covered gaps (>21 nt)
-4. Discard contigs fully covered by others
+Guiding principles:
+1. Scale-Dependent Credibility (longer, high‑match overlaps dominate)
+2. Length Prioritization (seed with longest contigs first)
+3. Ambiguity Omission (skip uncertain joins rather than risk chimera)

+Operational steps:
+1. Seed: Create singleton paths (longest-first ordering)
+2. Path Expansion: For each path, attempt overlaps with remaining contigs (cached alignment & cutoff logic)
+3. Scoring: Transform overlap quality → amplified score; coverage yields SCORE_EPSILON
+4. Coverage Handling: If candidate is fully covered (SCORE_EPSILON), mark as contained (do NOT duplicate)
+5. Pool Pruning: Keep only top-scoring alternative paths (capacity derived from n_candidates)
+6. Selection: Emit most probable path; remove all its constituent (and covered) contigs
+7. Termination (GiveUp): If selected path is a singleton (no safe joins), output all remaining unchanged
+8. O2 Pass: Lightweight greedy pairwise merge sweep for any trivial remaining overlaps

+Note: No gap-splitting rule in referenceless mode (that belonged to reference-based logic).
+Removed here to avoid confusion.

 ---